The shocking rise of the Nazi party in Germany during the inter-war years is a moment in history that still fascinates historians.

 When the Treaty of Versailles forced Germany to accept the blame for starting the war in the first place, many Germans felt humiliated.

-Proud Germans called this the Dolchstosslegende, a ‘stab in the back’, because they felt that the German politicians had betrayed its own citizens by accepting the blame and the punishments handed out as a result.
+Proud Germans called this the Dolchstosslegende, a ‘stab in the back’, because they felt that the German politicians had betrayed their own citizens by accepting the blame and the punishments handed out as a result.

 These politicians were called the ‘November Criminals’.